 For more information on our UKCVA campaign, contact Paul Barnes on email@example.com

-Since the EU referendum, West End stores have benefitted from a short-term increase in tourist spend due to the lower value pound.
+After the EU referendum, West End stores benefitted from a short-term increase in tourist spend due to the lower value pound.
 However, the long-term impact of the vote remains a worry for many West End businesses:

 - Rises in import costs leading to higher prices

 - Employment impact on restricted movement of workers from the EU

 - Impact on international tourism